Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 - Possession of cell phone or personal cell phone use during school hours

-- Possession, use, distribution, or purchase of any drug, tobacco in any form, or alcoholic beverages in the school, on the school grounds, or any school function.
+- Possession, use, distribution, or purchase of any drug, electronic cigarette/vaping device, tobacco in any form, or alcoholic beverages in the school, on the school grounds, or any school function.
+See Diocesan Policy on pages 29 – 30.

 - Bringing pocket knives, firearms, or any type of weapon on the school or church grounds.

-- Any other offense deemed major by the principal.
+- Any other offense deemed major by the administration.

 Number of Major Offenses & Results

 A student with four major offenses in one school year is subject to possible probation for the next school year.
 A student with five major offenses in one school year may be denied admittance for the next school year.
-If a student is suspended in school or out of school, they will not be allowed to participate in any extracurricular activities scheduled on that/those days.
-Students lose ½ of the week’s conduct points for serving an in school suspension.
-Students lose all conduct points for the week if they serve an out of school suspension.
+If a student is suspended in school they will not be allowed to participate in any extracurricular activities the day of the incident/s.
+If a student is serving suspension out of school, they will not be allowed to participate in any extracurricular activities scheduled on the day/s of the incident as well as the day/s of suspension.
+Students lose half of the week’s conduct points for serving an in-school suspension.
+Students may lose up to all the week’s conduct points if they serve an out of school suspension.

 Individual Classroom Rules